ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 Executes when System Explorer closes.
 You can customize this template to close hardware connections or to close daemons you launch from an ActionVIOnLoad action VI.

 The template has the following unique parameters.
-•	Device Item Ref—Reference to the custom device item whose XML declaration calls this action VI.
+•	Device Item Ref—Reference to the custom device item whose XML declaration calls this action VI.<br />
 •	Unload SDF?—Indicates whether or not the system definition file was unloaded.
-Unload SDF? is always True.
+Unload SDF? is always True.<br />
-•	Saved?—Indicates whether or not a user saved the system definition file before closing System Explorer.
+•	Saved?—Indicates whether or not a user saved the system definition file before closing System Explorer.<br />
-•	Path—Path on disk to the system definition file.
+•	Path—Path on disk to the system definition file.<br />
 •	System Explorer Shutdown?—Indicates whether or not System Explorer closed.
-This parameter is always True.
+This parameter is always True.<br />

 **ActionVIOnSave**
 Executes when a user saves the system definition file.
 For example, you can customize this template to log each time the custom device is saved.